RM Stonehouse: Future

 In September 2016 the Ministry of Defence announced that Stonehouse Barracks were to be sold off.
 A Better Defence Estate, published in November 2016, indicates that the site will be disposed of by 2023.
 In March 2019 it was reported that the closure of the Barracks had been put off until 2027, with plans for a replacement headquarters base having been shelved.
-The closure date was again later extended to at least 2029.
+The closure date was again later extended to at least 2029, and once more to 2031.